gonzalolater/gonzalolater.github.io/README.md

 * Connect wallets button
 -------------------------------------------------------------------------------------------------------------

-4. Solved Problems and continiu with integrations.
+4. Fix the issues and continue with the integrations.

 * SellNFT.js
 * Navbar.js